Sugar cookies are buttery, soft, and oh so tasty. They are great for all occasions, birthdays, weddings, and are well-liked by everybody.

 I’m Angie, I’m a self-taught baker and I’ve been baking for over 10 years.
-In this article, I’m going to tell you how long sugar cookies last, how to store them, and answer some frequently asked questions about sugar cookies.
+In this article, I’m going to tell you how long can sugar cookies last, how to store them and answer some frequently asked questions about sugar cookies.

 Want to learn more about sugar cookies?
 Keep Reading!